Easter holiday activities in South Essex

 Typically we find any excuse to visit Southend’s (and probably Essex’s?) best attraction, Adventure Island.
 The thrill of the rides, the buzz in the air that comes with a theme park, all make for a thrilling family outing.
 There are also activity areas, crazy golf courses, music and performances too, so there’s something for everyone.
 But best of all, it’s right on your doorstep.

 How much?
-General ticket prices vary from £20 – £30 (depending on the height of the customer), however, discount tickets are also available when you take the train.
-Find out more here.
+General ticket prices vary from £20 – £30 (depending on the height of the customer).

 How to get there?
 Take the c2c train to Southend Central, and then walk approximately 10 minutes towards Southend Pier.